 The children in Taiwan are usually in orphanages.
 There are three groups of children.

-0-2 years of age: The first group consists of newborn infants of parents who have planned for an adoption or who have abandoned their child.
+Under 3 years of age: The first group consists of infants of parents who have planned for an adoption or who have abandoned their child.

 5 and above: The third group consists of children who are healthy and have generally normal development.
 There are also children with mild to moderate special needs such as developmental delays, Attention Deficit Hyperactivity Disorder, premature birth, pre-natal drug exposure, and correctable physical handicaps.